-- Provide training specific to the tasks being performed; - Consult and inform employees about hazards, and how to avoid them; - Motivate people to carry out the tasks as safely as possible;
+- Provide training specific to the tasks being performed. - Consult and inform employees about hazards, and how to avoid them. - Motivate people to carry out the tasks as safely as possible.

-- Consider the task requirements with respect to age, fitness or other special needs; - Provide appropriate personal protective equipment and make sure it is used correctly; - Plan for supervision of new starters and those returning to work after illness or injury.
+- Provide appropriate personal protective equipment and make sure it is used correctly. - Plan for supervision of new starters and those returning to work after illness or injury.